What I Learned as Solo Female Traveller After 3 Months in Cape Town

 - You have a lot of sympathy for folks coming from all walks of life (more on this later).

 - You don’t mind the occasional electricity shortage.

 - You like researching your destinations before you travel (research is key to ensuring you have a hassle-free stay in Cape Town).

 - You’re okay with not walking around outside after dark.

-If the above doesn’t faze you, the answer to the question, is Cape Town safe for a solo female traveller is yes.
+If the above doesn’t faze you, read on for my take on how Cape Town can be safe for safe for a solo female traveller is yes.